 We should also say that there are a ton of different types of events, and not all of them are speakers speaking to an audience.
 Many Hosts of Mighty Networks are running super neat events without a trace of a speaker.

 For example, the sewing community Topstich Makers hosts sewalongs for people to work simultaneously on a project.
-The community Liberated Being offers guided meditations for its members.

 There are a bunch of different ways to host virtual events, so be creative about how you’ll create space for attendees to meet each other!